 There’s another reason why installing a solar panel and heat pump system is a strategic investment.
 Home solar systems have access to a government backed scheme for selling renewable energy to the gride called the Smart Export Guarantee (SEG).
 Traditionally, only MCS-certified installations were eligible for this scheme.

-Recently Octopus Energy started a trial where systems can apply for SEG.
+Recently Octopus Energy started a trial where non-MCS-certified systems can apply for SEG.
 Octopus Energy’s trial opens up this opportunity to systems installed by a combination of DIY and electrician contractors.
 This can help improve the return on investment for your system, as MCS installations can be more expensive.

 Is Using Solar and Heat Pump Viable With the UK Weather?